Quadruped Hip Extension

 1. 1

-Start on your hands and knees in a tabletop position, ensuring your wrists are aligned under your shoulders and your knees under your hips.
+Start on your hands and knees, with your hands directly under your shoulders and knees under your hips.

 2. 2